rudraparmar76/Python-Winter-MiniProjects/README.md

 # 🚀 Python Mini Projects Collection

 Welcome to my Python Mini Projects Collection!
-This repository contains a variety of small but interesting Python projects that I worked on during my summer/winter vacation.
+This repository contains a variety of small but interesting Python projects that I worked on during my winter vacation.
 Each project serves a different purpose, from image resizing to gaming.

 ## Project List